SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 person&hellip;, we have somewhat to say.
 (The gracious may observe [_de mortuis nil nisi bonum_](https://en.wikipedia.org/wiki/De_mortuis_nil_nisi_bonum), but in this particular instance, here at Chez Weekend we are less than completely gracious.
-He has, after all, worked very hard to earn our disrespect.)
+He has, after all, worked very hard to earn our disrespect, and we must not deny him the fruits of that labor.)

 May he remain far from us, with his misdeeds well and truly judged (to paraphrase [_The Fiddler on the Roof_](https://www.moviequotedb.com/movies/fiddler-on-the-roof/quote_39604.html)).